Halloween can be the most fun when the kids are old enough to get spooked whilst being old enough to laugh it off.

 The Blackpool Tower Dungeon is a uniquely thrilling attraction for the whole family to enjoy, where you’ll live and breathe Lancashire’s ‘orrible past.
 As you move from show to show you’ll see, smell and hear the gruesome history the county holds throughout this exciting, interactive adventure through the past, finishing with the ultimate Drop Ride to the Death… if you dare?

-There are brand new shows, including a chance to join a Pendle witch coven and avoid capture from the evil rouges outlawing witchcraft.
-All of this fun is included in the admissions price – dare you enter?
-Get your tickets here.
+There are brand new shows, including a chance to join a Pendle Witch coven and avoid capture from the evil rogues outlawing witchcraft.
+All of this fun is included in the admission price.

 Dare to ride at Blackpool Pleasure Beach . . .